COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 This is my case, I'm using qemu, the BIOS is [seabios](https://www.seabios.org/SeaBIOS) (what's the relationship between seabios and coreboot?).

 We clone seabios' repo and make it.
-We fill find this,
+As we know, reset_vector is the first instruction that CPU executes.
+Let's find it,

 ```
 ➜  seabios git:(ef88eea) ✗ grep "reset_vector" * -r